HL7/US-Core/input/intro-notes/StructureDefinition-us-core-careteam-intro.md

   * Although *both* US Core Practitioner Profile and US Core PractitionerRole are Must Support, the server system is not required to support both types of references, but **SHALL** support *at least* one of them.
   * The client application **SHALL** support all three profile references.
   * Because the US Core PractitionerRole Profile supplies the provider's location and contact information and a reference to the Practitioner, server systems **SHOULD** reference it instead of the US Core Practitioner Profile.
 An example of how to access the practitioner name and identifier is shown in the quick start section below.
-  * Servers that support only US Core Practitioner Profile **SHALL** provide implementation specific guidance how to access a provider's location and contact information using only the Practitioner resource.
+  * Servers that support only US Core Practitioner Profile <span class="bg-success" markdown="1">and do not support the US Core PractitionerRole Profile</span><!-- new-content --> **SHALL** provide implementation specific guidance how to access a provider's location and contact information using only the Practitioner resource.

 {% include link-list.md %}